shehreendheda/katacoda-scenarios/actionslos/step5.md

 Assume that you share your findings with the relevant team--the team that decided the SLO.
-The team decides and gets approval to temporarily shut down all services and then bring them all back online to restore the advertisement service.
+The team decides and gets approval to temporarily shut down all services and then bring them all back online to restore the advertisements service.

-1. In the **Terminal** tab on the right, enter `ctrl+C` for PC or `control+C` for Mac.
+1. In the **Terminal** tab on the right, enter `ctrl+C` (PC) or `control+C`(Mac).
 2. Wait for the services to shut down and the terminal prompt to appear `$`.
 3. Click `docker-compose up`{{execute T1}} to bring the services back online.
 4. Wait for `docker-compose up` to complete.